 The islands form a marine reserve or a protected conservation park.
 Here, great white sharks are in abundance.

-Neptune Islands is also one of the only sites that place their cages on the seafloor.
+The Neptune Islands are also one of the only sites where animals place their cages on the seafloor.
 This offers a unique perspective and vantage point for witnessing sharks swimming above.

-The best sightings of sharks at Neptune Islands occurs from May to October
+The best sightings of sharks at Neptune Islands occur from May to October.

 5. Cocos island, Costa Rica

-Cocos Island is situated 540 kilometers off the Costa Rican mainland and has ample of hammerhead sharks encounter.
-The island has rich marine life and nutrient-filled currents.
-This designated UNESCO world heritage site is only accessible through lifeboats
+Cocos Island is situated 540 kilometres off the Costa Rican mainland and has ample hammerhead shark encounters The island has rich marine life and nutrient-filled currents.
+This designated UNESCO world heritage site is only accessible through lifeboats.

 Hammerhead sharks swimming in Cocos Island

 Besides hammerheads, divers can also view Galapagos, Silky, Tiger, Blacktip, Whitetip Reef, Silvertip, and Guitar sharks.
-There are also a huge number of manta rays and Mobula rays as well as diverse species of enormous fishes in the waters of Cocos Island.
+There are also a huge number of manta rays and Mobula rays, as well as diverse species of enormous fish, in the waters of Cocos Island.

 The best time to visit Cocos Island for shark diving is from June to November, during the rainy season.